tranhoangnhat5683/jobsearch/readme.md

 ## About

-This is EQ Job Search App which build in [JOB INSEARCH INNOVATION HACKATHON](http://hackathon.techlooper.com/) hosted by [TechLooper](http://www.techlooper.com/) and [Vietnamworks](http://www.vietnamworks.com/)
+This is EQ Job Search App which build in [JOB INSEARCH INNOVATION HACKATHON](http://hackathon.techlooper.com/) hosted by [TechLooper](http://www.techlooper.com/) and [Vietnamworks](http://www.vietnamworks.com/) on fall 2015.

 ## Requirement
 1. [Laravel Framework](http://laravel.com/docs)